Common Types of Bullying That Everyone Should Know

 How to Prevent Internet Bullying Using FamiSafe

-However, cyber bullying can have serious consequences for teens.
+However, cyberbullying can have serious consequences for teens.
 Sometimes, as parents, we don’t know how to deal with it and how and when to step in.
-For instance, the parents don’t know whether their kids are playing games, or chatting with someone or are on social media platforms all day long.
+For instance, the parents don’t know whether their kids are playing games, chatting with someone, or being on social media platforms all day long.

 So, how to tackle situations like this?
-Fortunately, there are many parental control apps that you can use to track the phone usage of your kids.
-These apps can even let you know if your kid is a victim of cyber bullying as they provide the feature of monitoring the texts on the target device.
+Fortunately, there are many parental control apps that you can use to track your kids' phone usage.
+These apps can even let you know if your kid is a victim of cyberbullying as they provide the feature of monitoring the texts on the target device.

 Suspicious Text Feature Can Help Parents Get Alerts Of Bullying Words

 FamiSafe has launched a new function named suspicious text.
-With this feature, parents can set a keyword on their phone.
-They will then be alerted when text on kid’s phone contains those keywords.
-With this parents can easily know if their kids are suffering from cyber bullying.
+With this feature, parents can set a keyword on their phones.
+They will then be alerted when the text on the kid’s phone contains those keywords.
+With this, parents can easily know if their kids are suffering from cyberbullying.